Shanmugamrskfamily/pettycash-manager-frontend/docs/README.md

 - **Expense Transaction Count**: Shows the total count of expense transactions.

-- **Chart Component**: The dashboard also incorporates a chart component, showcasing a visual representation of financial data for better analysis.
+- **Line Chart Component**: The dashboard also incorporates a Line chart component, showcasing a visual representation of financial data for better analysis.

+- **BarChart Component**: The dashboard also incorporates a barchart component, showcasing a visual representation day wise expenses.

 ### Add Capital